Walter Dale Miller: Personal life

-After leaving office, Miller continued to ranch north of New Underwood, on the boundary between Meade and Pennington counties, and resided part-time in Fort Pierre, where he was involved in various lobbying and ranching activities.
+After leaving office in 1995, Miller continued to ranch north of New Underwood, on the boundary between Meade and Pennington counties, and resided part-time in Fort Pierre, where he was involved in various lobbying and ranching activities.

 In 1943, he married Mary Randall, with whom he had four children: Nancy, Karey, Randy and Renee.
 Mary died in 1989.
 In 1993, Miller married Patricia Caldwell, becoming the first governor of South Dakota to marry while in office.
 He had two stepchildren, Cade and Rebecca.
 Patricia Caldwell Miller ran unsuccessfully for the Republican nomination for state auditor in 2010.
 She served as deputy secretary of state, and unsuccessfully sought the Republican nomination for secretary of state in 2014.

-Miller died on September 28, 2015, at the age of 89, while visiting Dallas, Texas.
-He was buried in Viewfield.
+Miller died on September 28, 2015, at age 89 one week before his 90th birthday, while visiting Dallas.
+He was returned to South Dakota, and buried in Viewfield.